DYAP-AM

 DYAP (765 AM) Radyo Patrol was a radio station owned and operated by ABS-CBN Corporation.
 The station's studio and transmitter were located at the ABS-CBN Broadcast Center, Mabini St. cor.
 Valencia St., Brgy.
 Masipag, Puerto Princesa.

 Established in 1965 as DYPR, it is the pioneer station in Palawan.
-It was formerly owned by Palawan Broadcasting Corporation until 2011, when it was acquired by ABS-CBN and rebranded as Radyo Patrol.
+It was formerly owned by Palawan Broadcasting Corporation until 2011 with affiliations from RMN Networks, when it was acquired by ABS-CBN and rebranded as Radyo Patrol.
 Since then, the former staff of DYPR established DZIP.

 On May 5, 2020, the station suspended its broadcasting activities, following the cease-and-desist order issued by the National Telecommunications Commission due to the expiration of ABS-CBN's legislative license to operate.
 On May 8, 2020, most of its programming resumed via online feed.